Maths is important.

 Forrest and Holli tend to do the six worksheets in two sessions.
 Rex can usually manage two worksheets in a session.
 Once they get to the stage where they’re learning more difficult concepts I imagine they’ll need to spread them out a bit more – but for now they’re getting everything correct, so it’s fine.

 When the six lessons are done they do the test.
 These are in the same format as the lessons, so there’s nothing tricky.
 We keep these pretty casual, and if they get a question incorrect I ask them to find where they went wrong (usually a simple matter of not paying full attention) and correct it.
-If they can correct it easily they get the mark – we’re testing for mastery, not for arbitrary marks.
+If they can correct it easily they get the mark – we’re testing for their benefit, not for arbitrary marks.

 I record the date they do the lessons and the test results on the sheet at the front of the book, and we’re done.
 It’s pretty simple.